Listing Thumbnail

 Overview

-As businesses increasingly rely on data to power digital products and drive better decision making, it's mission-critical that this data is accurate and reliable.
-Monte Carlo's Data Observability Platform is an end-to-end solution for your data stack that monitors and alerts for data issues across your data warehouses, data lakes, ETL, and business intelligence.
+As businesses increasingly rely on data and AI to power digital products and drive better decision making, it's mission-critical that this data is accurate and reliable.
+Monte Carlo's Data + AI Observability Platform is an end-to-end solution for your data stack that monitors and alerts for data issues across your data warehouses, data lakes, ETL, business intelligence, and AI tools.
 The platform uses machine learning to infer and learn your data, proactively identify data issues, assess its impact, and notify those who need to know.
 By automatically and immediately identifying the root cause of an issue, teams can easily collaborate and resolve problems faster.
 Monte Carlo also provides automatic, field-level lineage and centralized data cataloging that allows teams to better understand the accessibility, location, health, and ownership of their data assets, as well as adhere to strict data governance requirements.

 Highlights